google/fhir-app-examples/README.md

     This brings up a FHIR Info Gateway, connected to the HAPI FHIR server.
     The `TOKEN_ISSUER` variable is the IP of the Keycloak IDP from the previous step, and the `PROXY_TO` variable is the IP of the FHIR server.
-As we are running the `TOKEN_ISSUER` and FHIR Access Proxy on the same machine (but on different ports), we need to bypass the Proxy's token issuer check by setting the environment variable `RUN_MODE` to `DEV`.
+As we are running the `TOKEN_ISSUER` and FHIR Info Gateway on the same machine (but on different ports), we need to bypass the Proxy's token issuer check by setting the environment variable `RUN_MODE` to `DEV`.

     **WARNING**: Never use `RUN_MODE=DEV` in a production environment.

-    Part of setting up the FHIR Access Proxy is choosing the type of [Access Checker](https://github.com/google/fhir-gateway/wiki/Understanding-access-checker-plugins)
+    Part of setting up the FHIR Info Gateway is choosing the type of [Access Checker](https://github.com/google/fhir-gateway/wiki/Understanding-access-checker-plugins)
     to use.
 This is set using the `ACCESS_CHECKER` environment variable (See [here](https://github.com/google/fhir-gateway#proxy-setup) for more